Maattrraan: Release

-Eros International acquired the film's worldwide distribution rights in May 2012 and later announced that Maattrraan will release on 15 August 2012, coinciding with Independence Day.
+Eros International acquired the film's worldwide distribution rights in May 2012 and later announced that Maattrraan would release on 15 August 2012, coinciding with Independence Day.
 Later, the film's production company, AGS Entertainment confirmed that the film will be released on 12 October 2012.
-The film was dubbed in Telugu as Brothers, with Suriya's Karthi providing voiceover for one of Suriya's characters and Suriya voicing the other character.
+The film was dubbed in Telugu as Brothers, with Suriya's brother Karthi providing voiceover for one of Suriya's characters and Suriya voicing the other character.

 Maattrraan was touted to become Suriya's biggest release to that point, which was released over 1,400 prints.
 The film opened in over 1,200 screens worldwide on the release date.
 In France, the film was released by Aanaa Films in 14 different screens across the country.
-In the United States, ATMUS Entertainment distributed the film in 63 centers, making it the widest release of a Tamil film in the country.
+In the United States, ATMUS Entertainment distributed the film in 63 centres, making it the widest release of a Tamil film in the country to that point.
 The film was cleared by the censor board on 3 October 2012.

 Marketing

-The film's Telugu version Brothers was distributed by Bellamkonda Suresh's Multi-Dimensional Films for ₹17 crore.
-The rights of Karnataka and Kerala regions were acquired by Mandya Srikanth for ₹4 crore and ₹3 crore respectively.
-The movie's overseas rights were sold for ₹12 crore to Gemini Film Circuit.

 The film's first teaser was released on 11 July 2012.
 The second teaser of the film was released on 9 August 2012, during the film's audio launch.
 The VFX making of the film was released on 18 September 2012.
-The third teaser of the film was premiered on Jaya TV on 3 October 2012, and was simultaneously uploaded on YouTube.
+Ahead of the film's release, the makers refused to release a full-length trailer as the film was close to release; instead, they release 30-second promos on television channels.